ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

 Created a star schema consisting of:

 * **Customers Dimension**
-  Generated a surrogate key and standardized customer attributes.
+  Standardized customer attributes and added a surrogate key.

 * **Products Dimension**
-  Added a surrogate key and consolidated product information.
+  Consolidated product information and added a surrogate key.

 * **Orders Fact Table**
-  Merged all relevant attributes from the two raw tables and the two dimension tables and added a surrogate fact key.
+  Merged relevant attributes from the two raw tables and the two dimension tables and added a surrogate key.

 ### **5. Pushing Modeled Tables**